lighthouse-labs/iOSSwiftWorkshop/Readme.md

 To the TableViewController.swift file:

 - Make an array of 5 Strings
-- Change tableView's method for numberOfRowsInSection to return 5
+- Change tableView's method for numberOfRowsInSection to return the count of strings in the array you just created
 - Add to tableView's method for cellForRowAtIndexPath to get the appropriate string based on what indexPath the row in the table should display
 - Se the cell.textLabel's text to be the approriate string